Dowdly/Family-Vault/README.md

     [ ] Cross-Browser Support: Support for Firefox and Safari.
     [ ] Mobile App: Native iOS/Android application.
     [ ] Advanced Form Heuristics: Improved detection for non-standard login forms.

-👏 Acknowledgments

-This project was developed as a final year software engineering project.
-Special thanks to my supervisor, Paul Laird, for his expertise and guidance on the browser extension architecture.